 The Importance of Being Ernest

-On two occasions this January I have had conversations where candidates openly admitted to providing me with misleading accounts of their work experience.
+There have been a few occasions where I have had conversations with candidates and they have openly admitted to providing misleading accounts of their work experience.

-In one instance a candidate had left their most recent role off their CV.
+I recall one instance where a candidate had left their most recent role off their CV.
 It was a contract role… They had not updated their CV with this experience, instead indicating that they were still working at their former employer.
 The contract role had been an 18-month senior level position at a reputable firm.

 When discussing the decisions the candidates had made to exclude these pieces of information it was clear there were two main reasons.
 Firstly, that they had been given some very bad advice at some stage.
 And secondly, they felt that presenting their experience in this way would give them some kind of advantage in their career.